PostHog/posthog.com/contents/docs/product-analytics/insights.md

 ---

-Insights allow you to visualize your Events and Actions in several different ways.
-Each type of Insight has its own manual in these Docs:
+Insights enable you to visualize your Events and Actions.
+There are several different types of insights:

 -   [Trends](/docs/user-guides/trends)
 -   [Funnels](/docs/user-guides/funnels)